Ask a Question

 Bring in items for display!
 We have several bulletin boards for community events and information.
 Bring items to the Circulation desk and a staff member will coordinate and approve items for display.
 Items will be displayed as time and space allow and may be altered to accommodate available space.
 Items submitted for display will not be returned.
 For more information, read our Use of Facilities Policy.

 Highlight your local business/organization or raise funds by booking a Community Table in the library’s lobby.
 The library will try to accommodate specific requests for times and dates.
 We’ll provide one table and two chairs.
 You must ensure the table is adequately staffed.
+All items and displays must be on top of the table and may not interfere with sight lines.
 No beverages may be sold.
 For more information, read our Use of Facilities Policy.

 Need help finding a good book?
 Want to read more titles by a favorite author?
 Our experienced reference staff can help by suggesting titles, authors, or subjects.
 If you can’t make it into the library, give NoveList a try!